CaraHainingWang/CaraHainingWang.github.io/_posts/2017-08-18-find-the-apartment-for-me-using-scrapy.md

 ```html
 <article class="diamond placard" data-listingid="some id" data-url="some url">
 ```
-To get all the `data-urls`, we can use the following xpath expression.
+To get all the `data-urls`, we can use the following `XPath` expression.
 ```python
 apartment_urls = response.xpath('//article[contains(@data-url, "www.apartments.com")]/@data-url').extract()
 ```
-Instead of selecting all `article` node, we filtered out some articles by specifying only articles with `data-url` that contains `www.apartments.com`, this is because on the webpage there is some article node that is not linked to any apartment page and we don't want to crawl those urls.
+Instead of selecting all `article` node, we filtered out some articles by specifying only articles with `data-url` that contains `www.apartments.com`.
+We have to do this because there exists some article node that is not linked to any apartment page and we don't want to crawl those urls.
 The `extract()` method is used to extract the text from `data-url` instead of the actual node.
-Note that apartment_urls is a list and an empty one if there is no element satisfying the XPath expression.
+Note that `apartment_urls` is a list and an empty one if there is no element satisfying the `XPath` expression.

 _Example 2_: Parsing data from the table
-For table data passing, we need to first locate the right table in the page since there could be exist many tables.
+For table data passing, we need to first locate the right table in the page since there could exist many tables.
 For our case, the table is under some navigation tab and we only need to select the one that is active.
 ```python
 table_entries = response.xpath('//div[contains(@class, "active")]/*/*/*/tr')